cascadiajs/cascadiajs-2022/src/views/content/speakers/next-steps.md

 ## Travel

 Check out our [Travel Guide](/travel) for ideas on how to get to Sunriver Resort for the conference.

-We are budgeting to cover travel expenses to to <span class="highlight warning">$500 USD</span> for folks inside the USA and <span class="highlight warning">$1000 USD</span> for folks outside the USA.
-When you book, please try to stay within these limits, and contact us if you have an issue here.
+We are budgeting <span class="highlight warning">$1000 USD</span> to cover travel expenses for each speaker, so please try to stay within this limit.

+Once you are booked, please email us your confirmation and a receipt so that we can reimburse you.

 ## Lodging